Frequently Asked Questions

 How and when do I repay the loan?

-Full-time and part-time students who start their course after 1 September 2012 begin paying back their student loan once they earn more than £21,000 year.
-If your income falls below £21,000 a year, your repayments stop.
-If you're a part-time student earning more than £21,000 a year you start repaying your loan in the April four years after starting your course.
+Full-time and part-time students who start their course after 1 September 2012 begin paying back their student loan once earnings exceed the repayment threshold, which is currently set at £25,000 year.
+If your income falls below £25,000 a year, your repayments stop.
+If you're a part-time student earning more than £25,000 a year you start repaying your loan in the April four years after starting your course.
 This applies even if you're still studying.
 Students can pay back all or some of their loan at any time without incurring an early repayment charge.